 A regular chiropractic visit lasts about less than 30 minutes, in most cases.
 You may experience mild fatigue after the procedure, but most people feel better.
 Since chiropractic adjustments are noninvasive, you get to go home right after the treatment.
 After the procedure, your chiropractor will make recommendations for follow-up care.
 Many chiropractors also remind patients about the importance of a well-balanced diet and a healthy lifestyle for good health and wellbeing.

 Patients usually feel pain relief shortly after a chiropractic adjustment.
 Even a single session can bring substantial benefits, but several appointments are necessary for the best results in most cases.
-In addition, not everyone responds to chiropractic adjustments the same way, so that results may vary from one person to another.
+In addition, not everyone responds to chiropractic adjustments the same way, so results may vary from one person to another.
 Further research on spinal manipulation is necessary to uncover the real potential of this practice.